lewagon/dotfiles/01-Ruby/02-Flow-Array/TEACHERS.md

 1. Speak of `&&`
 2. Speak of `||`
-3. Live-code on opening hours
+3. Live-code a program giving a shop's opening hours

 ```ruby